xaviduds/.nixos/README.md

 # My NixOS Setup Process:
+For a NixOS explanation, go to something I <a href="xaviduds.github.io/src/nixos">wrote</a>.

 ## Create Bootable USB:
 Go to the NixOS <a href="https://nixos.org/download/#nixos-iso">Download</a> page, and select the ISO for the installer you preffer.
 When the download is finished:
 ```bash